-Cornell Law School: JD/LLM with Heidelberg University, Faculty of Law
+Cornell Law School: JD/LLM Program at Heidelberg, Faculty of Law

 About the LL.M.